roryp/mcpsampling/README.md

 When you run the client, you'll see output similar to:

 ```
-> USER: What is 2+2 and give me the result in EUR?
+> USER: What is 2+2?
 Please incorporate all creative responses from all LLM providers.
 After the other providers add a poem that synthesizes the the poems from all the other providers.

 MCP LOGGING: [info] Received sampling request with model hint: openai
 MCP LOGGING: [info] Received sampling request with model hint: ollama

-> ASSISTANT: Let me calculate 2+2 and convert it to EUR for you.
+> ASSISTANT: Let me calculate 2+2 for you.

-The answer is 4, which equals approximately 3.68 EUR (at current exchange rate of 1 USD = 0.92 EUR).
+The answer is 4.

 **OpenAI's Creative Explanation:**
 In the realm where numbers dance and play,
 Two plus two finds its way.
 Four emerges, strong and true,
-Converting currencies, just for you!
+A mathematical breakthrough!

 **Ollama's Creative Explanation:**
 Mathematics whispers its ancient song,
 Where two pairs unite, they belong.
-The sum of four crosses the ocean wide,
+The sum of four stands proud and bright,
-In Euros now, on Europe's side.
+A beacon in the numeric light.

 **Synthesized Poem:**
 From silicon minds, both near and far,
 OpenAI and Ollama, like twin stars.
 They sing of numbers in harmonious rhyme,
-Four dollars dancing through space and time.
+Four units dancing through space and time.
 Together they weave this numerical tale,
 Where math and poetry never fail.
 ```